vibestudent/vibestudent/README.md

 ### Philosophy

-> I don’t code line by line.
+I don’t code line by line.
-> I *vibecode* — blending AI intuition with human direction.
+I *vibecode* — blending AI intuition with human direction.
-> The goal isn’t perfection.
-It’s exploration.
+The goal is not perfection, but exploration and innovation.